awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-instance.md

 *Update requires*: [Some interruptions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-some-interrupt)

 `UserData`  <a name="cfn-ec2-instance-userdata"></a>
 The user data to make available to the instance\.
-For more information, see [Running Commands on Your Linux Instance at Launch](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) \(Linux\) and [Adding User Data](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-instance-metadata.html#instancedata-add-user-data) \(Windows\)\.
+For more information, see [Running commands on your Linux instance at launch](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) \(Linux\) and [Adding User Data](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-instance-metadata.html#instancedata-add-user-data) \(Windows\)\.
 If you are using a command line tool, base64\-encoding is performed for you, and you can load the text from a file\.
 Otherwise, you must provide base64\-encoded text\.
 User data is limited to 16 KB\.
 *Required*: No
 *Type*: String
 *Update requires*: [Some interruptions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-some-interrupt)